-Mead is a fermented beverage made primarily of honey and water.
+Mead is a fermented beverage made of honey, water, and yeast.
 Yeast converts the sugars in the honey to alcohol during fermentation.
 Various other ingredients may be added to the mead to create various types of mead.
 Mead with spices is called a methyglyn.
 A melomel is mead with fruit, or fruit juice.
-Some more common fruits make a particular type of melomel, such as cyser (apple) or perimel (pear).
+Some more common fruits make a particular type of melomel: cyser (apple), perimel (pear), pyment (grapes).
 Here at U2M we try to make some unique meads and have had very good luck with our flower meads which we call floramels.
 Mead with rose petals is call a rhodomel, but I don't think there is an official name for violets, lilacs, woodruff and lavender that we have used.
-The contents of this web site come from the pages of our brew book.
-It is not intended to be a complete source of information on either mead or the brewing process.
-There are almost as many different methods of brewing mead as there are brewers.
-These pages only reflect how we brew mead at the Unicorn Unchained Meadery, otherwise known as Marcia's kitchen.
+We have also used the fruit of the prickly pear cactus, which is 'tuna' in Spanish.
+Our tuna meads are made with fruit, not fish.

 Mead making is a fairly simple process, but it takes patience and good sanitation.
 Honey is heated with water (160F for 20 minutes to pasteurize).
 This is called the must.
 The must is then cooled.
 The yeast likes it to be around 90F when it is pitched (added to the must).
 We have a "must chiller" which was made by wrapping copper pipe, first around a large jug and then around a wine bottle for a double coil, with both ends on top.
 Plastic tubes are attached to the ends and we have a tube adapter that can be put on the kitchen faucet to send cold water through the coils.
 The must goes into a large food grade plastic bucket, or sometimes a glass carboy.
 The bucket is best when adding other ingredients.